This is a mobile version, full one is here.

 Five Stages of Microbudgeting

 Microtasking, which I explained in an earlier post, works only when each task has a very specific reward for success and a punishment for failure.
 I believe that the best reward and punishment instrument is money.
-The budget is fixed, the programmer gets it only when the task is completed (reward), no matter how much time it cost; if it is not completed, there is no money at all (punishment).
+The budget is fixed, the programmer gets it only when the task is completed (reward), no matter how much time it costs; if it is not completed, there is no money at all (punishment).
 Pure and simple.
 However, a logical question arises: how can we know upfront what is the right budget?
 Who sets it?

 When we started to play with microtasking in our projects, in 2009, we were asking programmers to estimate each task.
 It did work, but only with very simple and obvious tasks.
 More complex ones almost always suffered from either under-estimating or padding—numbers were either very small and task performers were complaining in the end, or they were too big and customers were asking for refunds.
 It was not a manageable situation.